-If you need to cancel your reservation for any reason, we must be contacted at least 30 days prior to the camp start date in order to receive your full refund.
-If you cancel less than 30 days in advance, your registration fee and/or deposit is non-refundable, unless the class is canceled by zoo staff.
+If you need to cancel your reservation for any reason, we must be contacted at least 14 days prior to the camp start date in order to be eligible for a refund.
+There is a $25 convenience fee charged for each transaction.
+If you cancel less than 14 days prior to the first day of your camp session, your registration fee is non-refundable, unless the class is canceled by zoo staff.
 Please notify zoo camp staff if your child will be unable to attend, is arriving late, or leaving early on any particular day of zoo camp.
-No refunds will be given for missed days.